LaSTiqq/Coffee-united-people-2.0/README.md

 SECRET_KEY='<random_symbol_row>'
 ```

+**On author's machine server works only with Node.js ver.
+[19.6.1](https://nodejs.org/dist/v19.6.1/) and below.**
+**There is some issue related to connection to [MongoDB Atlas](https://www.mongodb.com/atlas/database)**

-3. Run the server using command `npm start` in 'server' folder and `npm run dev` in 'client' folder.
+4. Run the server using command `npm start` in 'server' folder and `npm run dev` in 'client' folder.
 Use two different terminals at the same time

 ## Powered by